-We can now go ahead and plot the individual aos in many plots, just by calling iplot.
+We can now go ahead and plot the individual aos in many plots, just by adding iplot blocks and connecting them to each output port of the psd block.

 We can also define parameters for each plot, such as colors an so on.
 Just to exercise let's set the colors to: